If you live in a tower block, it’s really important that corridors and common areas are kept clear.

 In the case of an emergency, people need to be able to make a quick exit.
 Even a small delay — like tripping over a pot plant, or squeezing past a pushchair — can be the difference between life and death, especially if lots of tenants are all trying to get out of the building at once.

 There must be a clear route for escape during an emergency such as a fire.
-The exact wording of the law can be seen here.
+For England and Wales, the exact wording of the law can be seen here.

 Part of ensuring that there is a clear route is making sure that it is not blocked.
 Also, anything that could catch fire, like furniture, wall hangings, gas canisters, cardboard and paper must not be stored in these areas.

-The Housing Act 2004 might also be relevant.
+In England, the Housing Act 2004 and in Scotland the Housing (Scotland) Act 1987 might also be relevant.
 See ‘further information’ below.

-Your tower block must have a designated ‘Responsible Person’ for fire safety — this is a legal requirement as set out in the Regulatory Reform (Fire Safety) Order 2005, or RRO.
+Your tower block must have a designated ‘Responsible Person’ for fire safety — this is a legal requirement as set out in the Regulatory Reform (Fire Safety) Order 2005, or RRO, for England and Wales and the Fire (Scotland) Act 2005 for Scotland (where the ‘responsible person’ might also be called the ‘appropriate person’ or ‘duty holder’ – whatever the name it just means they are the one who must ensure your towerblock is fire safe).

 Often your landlord or managing agent will be the Responsible Person.